prastoin/devblog/src/pages/writing/posts/adonis-socket-io-authentication.md

 ## Socket-io and Authentication

 Socket-io provides middlewares via `io.use` where you can prevent listeners to be reached.
-An socket-io server & adonis example can be found below.
+A socket-io server & adonis example can be found below.
-We can retrieve the initial socket initialization http request inside the `socket.request` prop.
+We can retrieve the initial socket initialization HTTP request inside the `socket.request` prop.
 We would then be able to retrieve headers cookies etc.
 If you wanna use initial socket request cookies you then need to respectively set server-side and client-side ( socket-io-client ) _credentials_ and _withCredentials_ config options.
 Socket-io-client config options can take an [auth](https://socket.io/fr/docs/v3/client-initialization/#auth) props, where you can store the `Api Tokens` token nor `Basic Auth` credentials and then access them inside `socket.handshake.auth` in the server side.